Megyn Kelly Breaks Down On Air Remembering Her Beloved 14-Year-Old Dog Basha

 Megyn Kelly is having a difficult time following the loss of her beloved dog, Basha.
-On Friday, Kelly took to her Twitter account to share a photo of her dog, along with the sad news that the pooch had passed away.
+On Friday, Kelly took to her Twitter account to share a photo of her dog along with the sad news that the pooch had passed away.

 “Our dog Basha died today.
 I had 14 beautiful years with her.
 I am so terribly sad, but also so grateful for the love this little creature brought into my life,” Kelly wrote.

-Today was Kelly’s first time back to the Today Show since the loss of her pet and Megyn was visibly emotional as she opened up to fans about the recent loss, confessing that she was going to try and get through the broadcast, before breaking down in tears.
+Today was Kelly’s first time back to the Today Show since the loss of her pet and Megyn was visibly emotional as she opened up to fans about the recent loss, confessing that she was going to try and get through the broadcast before breaking down in tears.

 “To me it was like, just a reminder how much these little creatures could mean to us.
 How close we get to them.
 I know some people would say, ‘It’s just a dog,’ but it’s been a really emotional weekend.”